 US Airways adds two extra price levels for standard awards, although the prices and the criteria for them are still not published.

-Whilst these changes will be sending some US flyers and bloggers into seizures, the truth is that they do not have any real impact on anyone here who was, say, collecting 30,000 American miles for a one-way to the Middle East on Etihad.
+Whilst these changes will be sending some US flyers and writers into seizures, the truth is that they do not have any real impact on anyone here who was, say, collecting 30,000 American miles for a one-way to the Middle East on Etihad.

 There may well be more to come, of course, as US Airways management makes its presence felt at AA.
 I would certainly be wary of making a major commitment to American at this time unless you have a very specific reward in mind.